subhajitghosh-phy/drisoCLASS/README.md

 2. The intial conditions for FDR or CDR are chosen automatically depending on 'idr_nature' input.
 3. Both decoupling and recoupling DR interaction take the input 'log10_Geff'.
 For decoupling, it's definition is the same as in Ref.
 2 above.
 For recoupling, the coupling in Ref.
 2 is related as 'log10_lambda_eff = (log10_Geff - 25.56)/2'.

-Please consult the driso.ipynb for detailed usage of the code.
+For detailed instructions on how to use the code, please refer to the notebook driso.ipynb.

 CLASS: Cosmic Linear Anisotropy Solving System  {#mainpage}
 ==============================================